-Method of Calculation: Total the number of Premises Identification Numbers in SCS, the Location Identification Numbers in SPIS, the scrapie flocks in SCR, and the fowl registration permits in Profiler.
-Calculate the percentage change in this number between the current fiscal year and the previous fiscal year.
+Method of Calculation: Total the number of Premises Identification Numbers, the Location Identification Numbers, the scrapie flocks, and the fowl registration permits in TexCore.
+Calculate the percentage change in this number between the current fiscal year and the previous fiscalyear.

 Data Limitations: Currently participation in state and federal animal disease traceability programs is voluntary in many cases.
 Some ADT data is entered and maintained by federal partners and other states.
-SCS is a third party system.